What Is Confirmation Bias? A Brief Overview

 What Is Confirmation Bias And How Does It ‘Happen’?

-The pattern is to form a theory (often based on emotion) supported with insufficient data, and then to restrict critical thinking and ongoing analysis, which is, of course, irrational.
+The pattern is to form a theory (often based on emotion) supported by insufficient data, and then to restrict critical thinking and ongoing analysis, which is, of course, irrational.
 Instead, you look for data that fits your theory.

 Commonly, there are five steps to confirmation bias: